 The following persons and / or entities may, within the limits of their powers, receive from us some of your personal data or have access to your personal data:

 - the heads of the marketing department, the sales department, the departments responsible for registration, teaching, reception, hosting, and prospecting, administrative services, logistics and IT services;

 - the services responsible for control, the services responsible for internal control procedures, etc;

-- our service providers (host) who help run the site, as well as certain people present within the College and who need access to certain personal data in order to carry out their activity / mission for the College, such as: receptionists at the reception of the College and those in charge of catering (when necessary), and some of our external teachers as part of the courses they provide at the College, as well as the host families that host you.
-We require our service providers to only use the information we provide to them in connection with the services they perform for us when we are required or authorized by the
+- our service providers (host) who help with the operation of the site, as well as certain people present within the College and needing to have access to certain personal data in order to carry out their activity/mission for the College, such as: receptionists at the reception of the College and the people in charge of catering (when necessary), and, some of our external teachers within the framework of the courses they provide at the College, as well as the host families who are hosting you.
+We require our service providers to only use the information we provide to them in connection with the services they perform for us when we are required or permitted to do so by regulation.

 How long are your data kept?

 Your personal data is used (i) during the registration process, and during your training and stay at the establishment, in the communications that the Collège International de Cannes will send you, as well as in all commercial documentation, quotes, invoices , confirmation e-mail acknowledging receipt of your registration, and in your file within the establishment for a period of five (5) years after the end of your training.